 Long Term Health Effects Of Mold Exposure

 There are a lot of reasons why you should fear the presence of mold in your Central Florida home.
 Mold remediation can be very costly, time-consuming, and tedious.
-And to make matters worse, exposure to this fungus may lead to the development of a number of health issues.
+And to make matters worse, toxic mold exposure to this fungus may lead to the development of a number of health issues.

 If that's not bad enough, if you're renting a property, mold can be considered excessive property damage under the landlord-tenant act.
 Do you suspect that you have mold in your home?